TBD54566975/dwn-sdk-js/Q_AND_A.md

   No.

-- When making `RecordsQuery` by invoking a protocol role, why is `protocolPath` a required filter property?
+- When making `RecordsQuery` or `RecordsSubscribe` by invoking a protocol role, why is `protocolPath` a required filter property?
 This means that one cannot filter records under a `protocol` or `contextId` irrespective of the `protocolPath`, thus is forced to make multiple queries (ie. one per `protocolPath`).

   (Last update: 2023/11/03)